ray-project/ray/doc/source/serve/multi-app.md

 ```

 :::{note}
-The names for each application are auto-generated as `app1`, `app2`, etc. If you want to give custom names for the applications, modify the config file before moving on to the next step.
+The names for each application are auto-generated as `app1`, `app2`, etc. To give custom names to the applications, modify the config file before moving on to the next step.
 :::

-### Deploy it
+### Deploy the Applications
-Now let's deploy the applications.
-Make sure to start a Ray cluster first.
+To deploy the applications, be sure to start a Ray cluster first.

 ```console
 $ ray start --head